Explore strategies on how to identify research opportunities

 Frequently Asked Questions about undergraduate research

 If you are earning credit for research participation as an independent study course (4010), the general guidelines are 1 academic credit for every 3-4 hours of work on the project per week over the term, including time spent with your faculty research mentor.
-You must process an independent study form (available in CHE Registrar’s Office, 146 MVR) to request enrollment in 4010 courses.
+You must process an independent study form (available in CHE Registrar’s Office, 101 Academic Surge A) to request enrollment in 4010 courses.
 On this form, you and your research advisor will specify the goals of this study, your activities, the deliverables, and the basis for the grade.
 You should be very clear about nature, quality, and quantity of work required for you to pass the course.
 Your research advisor and the department offering the course may have more specific guidelines for awarding credit and grade options for 4010 courses.
 Note that you may not earn both credit and pay for the same research hours.

 A maximum of 12 credits across all independent study courses (4000, 4010, 4020, 4030) may count toward your 120 credits required for graduation.
 If you want to exceed 12 credits in these courses, you must still earn 108 other academic credits in addition to the credits in independent study courses.
 If you are taking independent study research credit in another college (e.g. BIOG 4990), these credits will also count toward the maximum of 12 credit.
 PLAN AHEAD and be sure to see the Registrar’s office if you have questions about how these credits will be counted.

 Yes, within CHE you may enroll in 4010 courses outside your major.
 You will process the independent study form through this department, and your enrollment will be subject to that department’s rules for 4010 courses.
 If enrolling in research credit in CU departments outside CHE, you must process any special forms through that department’s office and college.